Rules About Payments - Act Part 8, Section 68

 An employer who has given adequate written notice of group termination has discharged its liability under s.
 64 of the Act.
 If an employee quits during the notice period, the employer is not required to pay termination pay in lieu.

-If an employer gives part notice and part termination pay, an employee who quits during the notice period is still entitled to receive the termination pay he or she would have been entitled to if they had worked out the notice period.
+If an employer gives part notice and part termination pay, an employee who quits during the notice period is still entitled to receive the termination pay they would have been entitled to if they had worked out the notice period.

 If payments are made to employees other than those required by s.64, the director may determine that such payments discharge the liability to pay compensation for length of service (see s.63).